anttikantee/wbc/README.md

     required to cool wort of given strength from a starting temperature to a desired temperature
-  * `wbcextraext`: calculate aggregate strength and predicted final strength when adding extract, e.g. priming sugar, after the start of fermentation
+  * `wbcextraext`: calculate aggregate strength and predicted final strength when adding extract to a given volume, e.g. priming sugar to already fermented beer
-  * `wbckegp`: takes two of {pressure, temperature, dissolved CO2) and calculates the missing value, along with headspace CO2 required to push the beer out
+  * `wbckegp`: takes two of {pressure, temperature, dissolved CO2} and calculates the missing value, along with headspace CO2 required to push the beer out